Sprunkles137/yomih_sekiro/character_sheet.md

 - [ ] Actually reflect projectiles.
 - [ ] Actually turns around opponents.

-### Super Actions

 ### Mortal Draw

 Draws the Mortal Blade from its sheathe.
 The Wolf enters the Hairui stance, described in the Stances section.
-Requires 3 bars of super to use, whereby one is taken to draw the blade and the remaining bars are used as a timer.
+Requires 3 bars of super to use, whereby one is taken to draw the blade and the remaining super is used as a timer.

 - [ ] Implement.
 - [ ] Animate.